intelligenxe/.github/CONTRIBUTING.md

   > This ensures that collaborators can easily follow the history and purpose of your contributions.
 - Do not use the platform’s **name, logo, or trademarks** in a way that suggests endorsement without explicit permission.

-#### Why This License Works Well
-- It keeps the platform **open and inclusive** for all contributors.
-- It ensures that your work is **properly credited and legally protected**.
-- It promotes a **transparent and collaborative open-source community**.
-- It is **commercially friendly**, allowing contributions to reach a broader audience and impact.

 By submitting contributions, you agree that your work will be shared under the same **Apache 2.0 License**, ensuring long-term openness and consistency.

 ---